TWM LESSON PLAN

 Age: 13+; MPAA Rating -- PG-13 for an intense scene of war violence, some images of carnage and brief strong language; Drama; 2012, 150 minutes; Color.
 Available from Amazon.com.

 Rationale: The decision to emancipate the slaves and to reject the bargain between North and South that gave Constitutional protection to slavery is one of the most important developments in U.S. history.
-President Abraham Lincoln is among the three greatest Presidents in U.S. history, joined by George Washington and Franklin Roosevelt.
+President Abraham Lincoln is among the three greatest Presidents in U.S. history.
 The film Lincoln provides visual and emotional depth as well as a dramatic high point to the unit.

 Objectives/Student Outcomes Using this Lesson Plan: Students will understand the broad social movement that resulted in the emancipation of the slaves.
 They will retain striking visual images of Abraham Lincoln, Thaddeus Stevens, and the passage of the resolution sending the 13th Amendment to the States for ratification — all within the context of the broad effort to end slavery in the U.S. They will understand why the 13th Amendment was necessary to invalidate protections for slavery written into the Constitution by the Founding Fathers.
 Students will be motivated to do their best on research and writing assignments.